 - Plenty of nappies and cream if your little one isn’t toilet trained yet

 - Small medical kit with panadol (for you and the kids), bandaids, throat lozenges and any other medications you feel might be necessary

 Children and mess go hand in hand.
 Let’s just assume that they (and probably you) are going to need a new outfit at least once during the flight.
 And if not you’ll have some nice fresh clothes to change into at your destination.
 Make sure everyone has at least one spare outfit and underwear packed just in case.

 A waterproof or plastic bag is likewise invaluable for dirty clothes, leaking containers and any other slip-ups that might arise.

 Keep all your important documents together.
 Obviously, you’ll have your passports and boarding passes, but don’t forget any relevant visas and a pen for filling out arrival cards.
-If you are travelling solo with the kids, it is also worth carrying a copy of your children’s birth certificates as well as your marriage certificate and significant other’s passport.
+If you are travelling solo with young kids, it is also worth carrying a copy of your children’s birth certificates as well as your marriage certificate and significant other’s passport.

 Some countries are getting very strict about children travelling and will ask to see a letter from the non-travelling parent stating that they know the journey is happening.
-Always better to be safe than sorry when dealing with immigration authorities!
+Always better to be safe than sorry when dealing with immigration authorities.